istio/istio.io/content/about/notes/1.1/index.md

 ## Traffic management

-- **New `Sidecar` Resource**.
-Added support to limit the set of services visible to sidecar proxies in a given namespace using the `Sidecar` resource.
+- **New [`Sidecar`](/docs/concepts/traffic-management/#sidecars) Resource**.
+Enables more fine-grained control over the behavior of the sidecar proxies attached to workloads within a namespace.
+In particular adds support to limit the set of services a sidecar will send traffic to.
+This
-  This limit reduces the amount of configuration computed and transmitted to the proxy.
-On large clusters, we recommend adding a sidecar resource per namespace.
+  reduces the amount of configuration computed and transmitted to the proxy, improving startup time, resource consumption and control-plane scalability.
+  For large deployments, we recommend adding a sidecar resource per namespace.

 - **Restrict Visibility of Networking Resources**.
-Added the new `exportTo` field to all networking resources which lets you control the visibility of individual resources to specific namespaces.
+Added the new `exportTo` feature which allows service owners to control which namespaces can send traffic to their services.
+This feature is added to `ServiceEntry`, `VirtualService` and is also supported on a Kubernetes Service via the `networking.istio.io/exportTo` annotation.

+- **Namespace-Scoped Service References**.
+When referring to a service we use DNS-style name matching in our configuration model.
+This can be ambiguous when more than one namespace defines services with colliding names.
+To resolve ambiguity it is now possible to explicitly scope these references by namespace using a syntax of the form **`[{namespace-name}]/{hostname-match}`**.
+In addition to eliminating ambiguity this feature in conjunction with the visibility restrictions and the new `Sidecar` resource enables strong isolation of behavior across namespace boundaries.

 - **Updates to `ServiceEntry` Resources**.
 Added support to specify the locality of a service and the associated SAN to use with mutual TLS.
 Service